-The NI AWR Design Environment platform provides a single, complete design environment that seamlessly integrates simulation and design technologies and manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout to define an antenna design and related RF circuitry
+The AWR Design Environment platform provides a single, complete design environment that seamlessly integrates simulation and design technologies and manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout to define an antenna design and related RF circuitry

-The iFilter™ synthesis wizard within NI AWR software accelerates design starts, enabling engineers to create lumped-element and distributed filters based on user-defined filter responses.
+The iFilter™ synthesis wizard within AWR software accelerates design starts, enabling engineers to create lumped-element and distributed filters based on user-defined filter responses.
 The descriptive interface guides users through realizable filters and options and supports low-pass, high-pass, bandpass, and bandstop filters.

 Microwave Office circuit design software enables designers to develop impedance-matching networks and antenna feed structures with RF/microwave linear circuit simulation, distributed transmission lines, and vendor component libraries, as well as design aids such a network synthesis (optional), optimization, and tuning.

 The AXIEM 3D proprietary full-wave planar EM simulator is based on method-of-moments (MoM) fast-solver technology that readily analyzes planar antennas and arrays.
 Designers can extract S-parameters for voltage standing-wave ratio (VSWR), return loss and radiation patterns, and visualize currents to gain insights on coupling and the behavior of resonant structures.

 Analyst™ 3D finite-element method (FEM) EM analysis enables designers to model arbitrary 3D structures such as horn and helix antennas, extract S-parameters for VSWR/return loss and radiation patterns, and visualize EM fields and currents.